 ACWA is concerned with the following language: "If DEQ does not submit the re-evaluation to EPA within the specified timeline, the variance will no longer be the applicable water quality standard until DEQ completes the re-evaluation and submits it to EPA."
 How are permittees protected against having an unforeseen and unattainable water quality standard in lieu of the variance?
 Does the variance apply in an NPDES permit until time of permit renewal?
 ACWA recommends clarification in the rule on this issue.

 Response.
 DEQ has clarified language in section (3) regarding variance re-evaluation to clarify the timeframes.
 DEQ has retained the provision stating, “If DEQ does not submit the re-evaluation to EPA within the specified timeline, the variance will no longer be the applicable water quality standard until DEQ completes the re-evaluation and submits it to EPA.”
 This provision is consistent with federal language.
-If a permit has conditions related to the variance, those conditions will remain until the permit expires, even if the variance temporarily is no longer the water quality standard because DEQ did not submit the variance to EPA in a timely manner.
-If the variance is no longer the applicable water quality standard and the permit expires, the discharger has the option to apply for a new variance, if one is necessary and justified.
+DEQ intends to complete the re-evaluation and submit it to EPA on time.
+In case this does not happen and a permit has conditions related to the variance, those conditions will remain until the permit expires or DEQ completes the re-evaluation and submits it to EPA.
+If the variance is no longer the applicable water quality standard and the permit expires, the discharger has the option to apply for a new variance, if it is necessary and justified.

 Comment #33.
 DEQ has put no provision requiring permittees to gather information that is needed to reevaluate the highest attainable condition at least every five years.

 Response.
 Any discharger under a variance will be required to conduct monitoring of the pollutant for which the variance is adopted, which, at a minimum, will include compliance monitoring of effluent.
-Such data will be utilized to reevaluate the highest attainable condition at least every five years.
-For waterbody variances, DEQ will use discharger-specific data, as well as any other available data collected by the state and others, to determine the impact of a waterbody variance.
+(See the proposed variance rule section 6) Such data will be utilized to reevaluate the highest attainable condition at least every five years.
+For waterbody variances, DEQ will use all available data including the data collected by the discharger, , any other available data collected by the state and others, to determine the impact of a waterbody variance.

 DEQ did not make any changes in response to this comment.